drduh/PC-Engines-APU-Router-Guide/README.md

 # Installing the OS

 Press `F10` and select USB boot.

+## Debian

 Proceed through Debian installer, choosing the **internal hard drive** as the disk to partition.
 Also be sure to select it as the target for the boot loader installation.

+## OpenBSD

-If installing OpenBSD, set serial console parameters before starting installation:
+Set serial console parameters before starting installation:

 ```shell
 >> OpenBSD/amd64 BOOT 3.34